 Long term goals: Given that the charges are high in Ulips and it invests in equities, a Ulip product is bound to be held for a long period of time to get the benefits of the markets.
 This means, ULIP may be a product to consider only when you want to achieve long term goals

-like buying a house in future, marriage, higher education of children, retirement etc and liquidity is not a concern.
+like buying a house in the future, marriage, higher education of children, retirement, etc and liquidity is not a concern.

 Switching: Ulips gives you the liberty to switch between equity, debt or mutual funds during the tenure of your Ulip plan to suit your requirements.

 Tax benefits: While the investment made in Ulips is eligible for deduction under section 80(C), the returns from the policy are exempt from taxation on maturity under section 10 (10D) of the income tax act